 Mined diamonds have a crystal structure and so do lab grown diamonds.
 Lab grown diamonds replicate the crystal lattice-like structure of mined diamonds.
 Despite their similarities, lab grown diamonds don’t destroy wildlife or harm workers.

-Lab diamonds grow in a controlled environment with High Pressure High Temperature (HPHT) or Chemical Vapor Deposition (CVD).
+Lab diamonds grow in a controlled environment environment of extreme pressure and heat, known as High Pressure High Temperature (HPHT) or Chemical Vapor Deposition (CVD).
 Thanks to extensive research and practice, lab grown diamonds grow in the same way mined diamonds do.

-Are Lab Grown Diamonds the Same as Moissanite?
+Are Lab Grown Diamonds the Same as Moissanite or Cubic Zirconia?

 Moissanite is not the same thing as a lab grown diamond.
 Moissanite has grown popular in recent years, but it differs from diamonds in a lot of ways.
 While mined diamonds come from the earth and lab grown diamonds are grown in a lab, moissanite originates from meteors.
 Moissanite is not a diamond, nor is it attempting to be one.
 While a diamond—whether lab or earth grown—is singly refractive, moissanite is doubly refractive.
 This results in a disco ball of light, meaning you can see all the colors of the rainbow.
 So although some may prefer the fiery sparkle of moissanite, it doesn’t look like a real diamond.